anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 discernment and faith (positive vrttis), then the process of the unification of the microcosmic consciousness into the Macrocosmic Consciousness of Shiva is well under way.
-It is here in the spiritual heart of Anahata that the nameless godhead may evolve a name for itself, for us, within each of us.
+It is here in the spiritual heart of Anahata that the nameless godhead of Hunab Ku may evolve a name for itself, for us, within each of us.

 ### The Dynamics of “Ka” and “Kha” through Hope and Worry